I am a Mdewakanton Dakota rights activist with several

 Most Reverend Harry J. Flynn, D.D.
 Archbishop of Saint Paul and Minneapolis

-About a moral responsibility to show due respect for Mdewakanton sensitivities
+About a moral responsibility to show due respect for Oceti Sakowin sensitivities

-in the City of Wahkon, Minnesota, a city named
+in the City of Wahkon, a city named

-after the sacred Mdewakanton Dakota name for Mille Lacs Lake (Wahkon).
+after, both, the sacred Dakota name for Mille Lacs Lake and also (indirectly) the sacred traditional

-A previous pastor of Sacred Heart Church in Wahkon, Minnesota (Father Ray Steffes) and I, came to
+A previous pastor of Sacred Heart Church in Wahkon (Father Ray Steffes) and I, came to

 believe that because Sacred Heart Church

-is located in a city named after the Mdewakanton's sacred name for Mille Lacs Lake (Wahkon) that,
+is located in a city named after, both, the Oceti Sakowin's sacred name for Mille Lacs Lake and indirectly after the sacred

 that Sacred Heart Church parishioners should be aware of and show due respect toward, and that this